pgenfer/mixinSharp/README.md

 ## what are mixins?

 Mixins are a software concept that provides code reuse by *composition* instead of *inheritance*.
-The code that should be reused is placed in a separate class (the *mixin*) and any other class (in this context also called the *child* class) that wants to use this code simply holds a reference to the mixin and delegates method calls to the mixin.
+The code that should be reused is placed in a separate class (the *mixin*) and any other class (in this context also called a *child* class) that wants to use this code simply holds a reference to the mixin and delegates method calls to it.
 For the ouside standing caller it looks like that the child instance is handling the request directly.

 ## why are they useful?

-The code reuse concept of mixins has some advantages compared to classical inheritance.
-Please check the wiki for a more detailed comparison of both approaches.
+Compared to classical inheritance, mixins have some advantages.
+Please check the wiki for a more detailed comparison between the both approaches.
-Unfortunately, C# does not support mixins directly on a language level, that's where mixinSharp comes into play by offering a refactoring step that can create the required mixin code automatically.
+Unfortunately, C# does not support mixins directly on a language level, that's where mixinSharp comes into play by offering a refactoring step that automatically creates the required mixin code.

 ## a simple example